 In the heart of Aswan’s ancient granite quarries lies a colossal monument that was destined to be the largest obelisk ever erected in ancient Egypt.
 Known today as the Unfinished Obelisk, this massive stone lies exactly where artisans left it more than 3,000 years ago.
 Measuring an estimated 42 meters (137 feet) and weighing around 1,200 tons, it offers a rare, frozen-in-time look into the craft, ambition, and challenges of ancient stone carving.

 The Unfinished Obelisk isn’t just a tourist stop—it’s an open-air textbook of ancient engineering.
-It reveals how Egypt’s master stonemasons worked with simple copper tools to shape monumental granite, long before the invention of modern machinery.
+It reveals how Egypt’s master stonemasons worked with simple copper tools and hard dolerite stones to shape monumental granite, long before the invention of modern machinery.
 For historians and travelers alike, it’s a tangible link to the days when pharaohs sought to leave their mark in stone, aiming for feats of glory that would last for eternity.

 However, tragedy struck during its creation.
 A deep crack developed in the granite during the carving process, rendering the monolith unusable.
 The project was abandoned on the spot, leaving the obelisk partially attached to the bedrock, exactly as the workers had left it thousands of years ago.

 The fatal flaw—a long crack in the stone—made the structure unsafe for erection.
 Given the obelisk’s intended height and weight, even a minor fracture could have caused catastrophic failure during transport or installation.
-The discovery of the crack meant months, perhaps years, of labor were lost, but starting over on a new block was the only option.

 Q1: How big is the Unfinished Obelisk?